vrandall66/front-end-submissions-public/1705/mod-4/palette-picker/nick-svetnicka-palette-picker.md

 - the 2 databases should be called palettepicker and palettepicker_test

-- I setup the testing on a different port, so to run the test suite, run: **npm run test**
+- I setup the testing on port 3001, so to run the test suite, run: **npm run test**

 [Project Spec](http://frontend.turing.io/projects/palette-picker.html)